2022 Perth and Kinross Council election: Previous election

-Composition changes
+Composition

 There were changes to the political composition of the Council between 2017 and 2022 owing to the suspension of Councillors, defections, by-election results.
 Just before the election, the Scottish Conservatives had 17 Councillors, the SNP had 13 Councillors (down two compared to 2017), the Scottish Liberal Democrats had 5 (up one compared to 2017), Labour continued to have one Councillor, whilst there were four Independent or non-aligned Councillors.

 By-elections

 Five by-elections were held between the 2017 and 2022 elections.
 Resignation of Conservative Councillor Michael Jamieson after being charged with possession of indecent images of children in 2017 and SNP Councillor Dave Doogan after his election as a Member of Parliament in the 2019 United Kingdom general election triggered by-elections in Perth City South and Perth City North.
 The deaths of Conservative Councillor Ian Campbell and SNP Councillors Bob Band and Henry Anderson also triggered by-elections in the Highland, Perth City South, and Almond and Earn wards.

 Three by-elections did not change the political composition of the council.
 Conservative candidate Audrey Coates was elected to replace Jamieson in the first Perth City South by-election.
 John Duff won the Highland by-election to replace fellow Conservative Ian Campbell.
 The SNP's Ian Massie won the Perth City North by-election to replace Dave Doogan.

 Two by-elections resulted in changes in political representation.
 Liz Barrett of the Scottish Liberal Democrats won the second Perth City South by-election, replacing the SNP's Bob Band.
 Scottish Conservative candidate Frank Smith won the final by-election of the term, replacing the SNP's Henry Anderson as a Councillor for the Almond and Earn.